marshalleq/ddd-capture-toolkit/README.md

 #### 3. VhsDecodeAutoAudioAlign (Speed Compensation)

 Your VCR doesn't play at exactly 50fps.
 It might be 50.0001fps, which means over a 2-hour tape, the audio drifts noticeably.
-The integreated [VhsDecodeAutoAudioAlign](https://gitlab.com/wolfre/vhs-decode-auto-audio-align) by **Rene Wolf** solves this by:
+The integrated [VhsDecodeAutoAudioAlign](https://gitlab.com/wolfre/vhs-decode-auto-audio-align) by **Rene Wolf** solves this by:

 1. Reading actual field timing from the `.tbc.json` file produced by vhs-decode
 2. Calculating where each video field actually occurs in time